dammycute/todoapp/README.md

-This is a Todo api create with django rest framework
+This is a Todo api created with django rest framework